‘Clear signal’: Thai PM Anutin says Bhumjaithai won most seats in election, open to working with other parties

 Its election platform also included expanding popular subsidy schemes to stimulate spending and boost growth, proposals to lower electricity prices and invest heavily in national security.

-In an atmosphere of uncertainty and national pride, Anutin’s stance on projecting Thailand’s strength, protecting its borders and consolidating the power and role of the military in national affairs were key parts of the party’s strategy to win votes, said analysts.
+In an atmosphere of uncertainty and national pride, Anutin’s stance on projecting Thailand’s strength, protecting its borders and consolidating the power and role of the military in national affairs were key parts of the party’s strategy to win votes, analysts added.

-The election, called less than 100 days into Anutin’s administration, allowed him to harness nationalist sentiments stirred by months of fighting across the Thai-Cambodia border, experts told CNA before the vote.
+The election, called less than 100 days into Anutin’s administration, allowed him to harness nationalist sentiments stirred by months of fighting across the Thai-Cambodia border, they said.

+Speaking to CNA’s Asia Tonight on Sunday night, Termsak Chalermpalanupap, a visiting senior fellow at the ISEAS – Yusof Ishak Institute’s Thailand Studies Programme, said that while economic pressures remain voters’ top concern, border security has taken on added urgency.

+“Border security is more immediate, and that's why Anutin could capitalise on the nationalist sentiment.
+Nationalist sentiment will win votes,” he said.

-The former health and interior minister made visiting the Isan region, a broad expanse of 20 rural and typically poorer provinces, a key priority since being elevated to national leadership and throughout the election campaign.
+Anutin, a former health and interior minister, made visiting the Isan region, a broad expanse of 20 rural and typically poorer provinces, a key priority since being elevated to national leadership and throughout the election campaign.

 Conversely, its rivals were weakened by the political fallout from Cambodia.